Bark-Budget/prj4-bark-budget/README.md

-# prj4-cotravel
+# prj4-bark-budget

-A template for the PRJ4 course showcasing the following elements:
+A website for the PRJ4 course showcasing the following elements:

 ### On all pages:
 - A Navbar (https://getbootstrap.com/docs/5.1/components/navbar/)